 Air attack on Repulse, 10th December 1941

-By the time Force Z arrived off Kuantan the next day, a strike force of 85 land-based naval bombers from Genzan, Kanoya, and Mihoro Air Groups had been deployed.
+By the time Force Z arrived off Kuantan the next day, a strike force of 85 land-based bombers from Genzan, Kanoya, and Mihoro Air Groups had been deployed.
 Once the capital ships were spotted by a scout plane, the attacks began at 11.15 hrs.

 Sources